Category: Is Guilin Worth Visiting?

 To be fair, Guilin isn’t terrible.
 The Sun and Moon Pagodas (see image above) are legitimately beautiful at night, all lit up and reflected in the lake.
 They’re also recent reconstructions (the originals were destroyed during the Cultural Revolution), but they photograph well and give you something to do for an evening.

 There’s also the Reed Flute Cave, which is… fine.
 It’s a limestone cave with colored lights and groups of Chinese tour groups taking selfies.
 If you’ve never been in a cave before, you might enjoy it.
-If you’ve been in a cave before, you’ve seen this one.
-It’s the Disney version of a cave: over-lit, over-touristed and over-shared.
+If you’ve been in a cave before, this one is the Disney version of a cave: over-lit, over-touristed and over-shared.

 Finally there’s Seven Star Park, with a lot of concrete, man-made landscaping and a large lake featuring Elephant Hill Scenic Spot.
 It’s an iconic elephant-shaped hill.
 It’s not that beautiful or interesting.